AlbertoR94/AlbertoR94/_projects/1_project.md

 ## Forecasting customer purchasing patterns.

 In addition to customer segmentation, we can use customers past transactional data to forecast future purchase behavior.
 An important question at any point of time is whether a customer is still active and if this is the case how much value or revenue we can expect from her in the future.
-Assuming that past data can give us information about the future behavior of customers we can create probability models that capture the statistical transactional patterns and compute quantities of interest such as the probability of a customer being active, $$ P(Active \mid D) $$, or the expected number of transactions X in a given period of time T, $$ E(X \mid D,T) $$.
+Assuming that past data can give us information about the future behavior of customers we can create probability models that capture the statistical transactional patterns and compute quantities of interest such as the probability of a customer being active, $$ P(Active \lvert D) $$, or the expected number of transactions X in a given period of time T, $$ E(X \lvert D,T) $$.
 These quantities allow us to assess the potential of each customer in terms of the number of transactions that she will make in the future.

 In this report I will not explain the details of these models but present how we can construct them using Python and the Lifetimes library.
 For a detailed explanation of these type of models the interested reader can consult the references [1] and [2].
 In the following I will use a BG/NBD model [1] which stands for Beta Geometric / Negative Binomial Distribution.
 The following code shows how we can train the model using past transactional data: